A1 Steak Sauce (Copycat)

 Instructions

-• Add the ingredients (except for the orange juice) into a small saucepan.
+• Add the ingredients (except for the orange) into a small saucepan.

-• Squeeze the oranges into the pan, then drop in the rinds.
+• Squeeze the juice from the oranges into the pan, then drop in the rinds.

 • On low heat, stirring occasionally, let it simmer for 15 minutes.

-• Careful to keep the heat low allowing for a very low gentle heat, not a hard boil.
+• Note: Keep the heat low allowing for a very low gentle heat, not a hard boil.

 • To check doneness dip in a spoon and run your finger over the back, the line should stay clean.